Construction and heavy equipment appraisals.

 Hours, undercarriage, and a market built for comparison.

-Meter hours and undercarriage or wear-item condition lead, then make, model and configuration, attachments, documented maintenance, and emissions tier, which can restrict where a machine may operate or sell.
-Because so much equipment trades through large public auctions and dealers, the sales comparison approach usually leads and inflated numbers are easy to disprove.
-Heavy equipment is mobile, so transport and de-mobilization cost bear on net recovery, especially for a multi-unit fleet under a liquidation premise.
+Meter hours and undercarriage or wear-item condition come first.
+Then make, model and configuration, attachments, documented maintenance, and emissions tier, which can restrict where a machine may operate or sell.
+Because so much construction equipment trades through large public auctions and dealers, the sales comparison approach usually leads and an inflated number is easy to disprove.
+Heavy equipment is mobile, so transport and de-mobilization cost reduce net recovery, especially for a multi-unit fleet under a liquidation premise.

 Which value applies